We noticed that you are based in the United States - click here to visit our USA website. US

 By Rail: Glasgow is also connected to central Scotland and England by good rail links.
 See the Scot Rail website for Scottish locations and National Rail for UK-wide locations.

 By Bus: Services from UK destinations are operated by National Express.
-Services from Scottish destinations are operated by Scottish Citylink
+Services from Scottish destinations are operated by Scottish Citylink.

 Car Rental

 We don't include car rental in the cost of our discovery tours to keep things flexible as we realise many people may wish to use their own car.
-If you decide to arrange car rental through us, we have a partnership with Europcar and can arrange this easily for you.
+If you decide to arrange a car rental through us, we have a partnership with Europcar and can arrange this easily for you.
 As standard we book an Economy category car (suitable for up to 4 people) with included comprehensive insurance, prices are on a request basis.
 Please just let us know if you would like to upgrade your car.

 It is a requirement of booking this tour with Macs Adventure that you have suitable travel insurance which covers you for the activity and emergency evacuation and hospital care.